pdxpro0098/100_C_Programs/README.md

 ✔️ 100.
 Program to print the characters of the string present at odd positions

 ✔️ 101.
 Program to print the reverse of a number using for loop while loop and do while.

+✔️ 102.
+Write a program to check the number you entered is armstrong or not?.